 Silver halides are light-sensitive chemicals used in photographic paper and film.
-Traditionally, prints were created using an enlarger to project light through a frame of film (either negative film or slide) onto a sheet of photographic paper.
+Traditionally, prints were created using an enlarger to project light through a film frame (either negative film or slide) onto a sheet of photographic paper.
 Exposure to light would alter the chemical composition of the silver halide crystals suspended in the paper’s emulsion.
-When making a black and white print, developing the paper would fix the image-forming crystals in place within the emulsion and wash away the rest.
+When making a black and white print, developing the paper would fix the image-forming crystals within the emulsion and wash away the rest.
 Colour photographs are printed onto chromogenic paper.
-When developing chromogenic paper, cyan, magenta, and yellow dyes replace all of the silver halide crystals.
+When developing chromogenic paper, cyan, magenta, and yellow dyes replace all silver halide crystals.
 Although the underlying technology is well over a century old, improvements continue to be made.
-Modern photographic paper offers a variety of archival benefits, such exceptional colour stability that lasts for decades, and excellent colour fidelity.
-Since most photographic prints now originate as digital files, the printing process has been updated to use high speed RGB (red, green, and blue) lasers to expose the light-sensitive paper and create the final print.
+The modern photographic paper offers various archival benefits, such as exceptional colour stability that lasts for decades and excellent colour fidelity.
+Since most photographic prints now originate as digital files, the printing process has been updated to use high-speed RGB (red, green, and blue) lasers to expose the light-sensitive paper and create the final print.

 Giclée & inkjet

-With respect to photography, giclée is the French loan-word for inkjet printing.
+For photography, giclée is the French loan word for inkjet printing.
 Fine art and wedding photographers who sell large format prints use giclée as a euphemism to describe inkjet technology.
-These photographers will claim that using giclée is meant to suggest a higher quality print than what typical consumer inkjet printers can achieve.
+These photographers will claim that using giclée suggests a higher quality print than what typical consumer inkjet printers can achieve.
 Although they may be correct, the term is unregulated and has no defined standard of quality.
 None of the above is meant to dismiss inkjet printers as a viable solution for serious work.
 Modern inkjet printers can achieve outstanding results, especially for large format reproductions, where they’re the only reasonably affordable option.

 Giclée and inkjet are the same things.